Funerals

 Q: Where can a funeral service be held?

-A. Funeral services can take place in any of our three churches.
+A. Funeral services can take place in either of our two churches.
 They may also take place in the chapels at the local authority’s crematoria and cemeteries.
 The clergy are happy to officiate at funerals in any of these places.

 Q: What are the advantages of having a funeral in church?